Changes to RCPCH educational activities

 GMC update on revalidation date postponements

-The General Medical Council has updated its guidance relating to revalidation dates in the coming months for those doctors originally due to revalidate before end September 2020.
-These will now be postponed for a year.
-Further updates will be added here as they become available.
+The General Medical Council has updated its guidance relating to revalidation for those doctors originally due to revalidate before end September 2020.
+You can read further information here: Coronavirus (COVID-19) – update on revalidation for doctors

 Appraisal and revalidation

 The Academy of Medical Royal Colleges have produced generic FAQs for appraisal and revalidation during COVID-19.